moveit/moveit2_tutorials/doc/how_to_guides/isaac_panda/isaac_panda_tutorial.rst

   docker compose up

-You should see the name of the container started and a prompt to build the colcon workspace if needed
+You should see the name of the container started and a prompt to build the colcon workspace if needed.

 .. code-block:: bash